wcharczuk/go-incr/_bench/ALGORITHMS.md

 **Embedding the metadata (see H above, reverted).** Halves the allocation count and regresses the widest update path ~1.9x.

-**What worked: removing an allocation without moving anything.** `Map` allocated a closure per node purely to adapt `func(A) B` to the context signature.
-Giving it its own node type removed that allocation and touched no layout: construction 5-19% faster, updates unchanged, no case worse.
+**What worked: removing an allocation without moving anything.** `Map` and `Map2` allocated a closure per node purely to adapt their plain function to the context signature.
+Giving each its own node type removed that allocation and touched no layout: construction 7-19% faster, updates unchanged, no case worse.
 That is the whole pattern -- three schemes that consolidated or relocated memory all lost more than they gained, and the one that deleted an allocation outright won cleanly.